 The Torah commands us to wear tzitzit at the corners of our garments as a reminder of the mitzvot.
 The word tzitzit is usually translated as fringes, but they are really more like tassels (the strings on a mortarboard that are moved from right to left at a college student's graduation) attached to each corner of the tallit.
 They are kind of like the old technique of tying a string around your finger to remember something.
-The passage also instructs that the tzitzit should have a thread of "techeilet," believed to be a blue or turquoise dye, but the source of that dye is no longer known, so tzitzit are today usually are all white.
+The passage also instructs that the tzitzit should have a thread of "techeilet," believed to be a blue or turquoise dye, but the source of that dye is no longer known, so tzitzit today are usually all white.
 There is a complex procedure for tying the knots of the tzitzit, filled with religious and numerological significance.
 They are usually (but not always!) pre-tied to a garment (the tallit) when purchased.

 The mitzvah to wear tzitzit applies only to four-cornered garments, because the passage speaks of attaching tzitzit to the corners of the garments.
 Four-cornered garments were common in biblical times but are not common anymore.
 To fulfill this mitzvah, adult men wear a four-cornered shawl called a tallit during morning services, along with the tefillin.
 In some Orthodox congregations, only married men wear a tallit; in others, both married and unmarried men wear one.
 In Conservative, Reform and Reconstructionist synagogues, both men and women may wear a tallit, but men are somewhat more likely than women to do so.
 A blessing is recited when you put on the tallit.
 See the text of the blessing at Tallit and Tefillin.